 How Do FXS and FXO Ports Work?

-In order to establish a call, the FXS and FXO ports must be connected.
+To establish a call, the FXS and FXO ports must be connected.
 This applies to both outbound and inbound calls.
 When you pick up an analog phone (an FXO device) that is connected to an FXS port, you dial a number and connect to the other end using the PSTN service.
 The number you dial on your office phone is encoded as DTMF or Dual-Tone Multi-Frequency digits and passed to an FXS port.

 In case of incoming calls, an FXS interface will transmit the ring voltage to the attached FXO device, and it will start ringing.
 Once the phone is picked up, the line is established.